igolas0/Behavioral-Cloning-Project-Udacity-CarND/README.md

 #### 2. Model Architecture and Training Strategy

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 16 and 256 (model.py lines 129-148)
+My model consists of a convolution neural network with 3x3 filter sizes and depths between 16 and 256 (data_augmentation.py lines 129-148)

-The model includes RELU layers to introduce nonlinearity (code line 132,134,136,138,140), and the data is normalized in the model using a Keras lambda layer (code line 130).
+The model includes RELU layers to introduce nonlinearity (code lines 132,134,136,138,140), and the data is normalized using a Keras lambda layer (code line 130).

-On top of the convolutional layers I placed 3 fully connected layers with 8096, 800 and 100 neurons respectively before the final 1 neuron output (which predicts the steering angle based on the input image).
+On top of the convolutional layers I placed 3 fully connected layers with 8096, 800 and 100 neurons respectively before the final one neuron output (which predicts the steering angle based on the input image).

-#### 3. Managing Overfitting

-While I experimented with some dropout layers I did not use them, since overfitting was not a problem as long as I did not train the model for too much epochs (5 epochs - each epoch with 16384 training generated samples was enough).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code lines 110-119 and 152-162).

- The model was tested by running it after every epoch through the simulator and ensuring that the vehicle could stay on the track.

-The model used an adam optimizer, so the learning rate was not tuned manually (data_augmentation.py line 152).

-#### 4. Training data

-4 laps were recorded with center lane driving and no recoveries.
-Of the 4 laps 2 were recorded on each track (one reverse lap on each track).

- I tried to train a model on only track 1 and with help of data augmentation generalize well on to track 2.
-For now I have not been able to achieve this with only track 1 data and will require further experimentation and tweaking (also other techniques for data augmentation).
-Hence for this project I used both track 1 and track 2 training data.

-My first step was to use a convolution neural network model similar to the NVIDIA paper ["End to End Learning for Self-Driving-Cars"](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)
+The CNN (convolution neural network) used for this project is similar to the one of the NVIDIA paper ["End to End Learning for Self-Driving-Cars"](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)

-The main differences are that I use 3x3 kernels only while in NVIDIA's paper 5x5 kernels are used the after the first 3 layers.
+The main differences are that I use 3x3 kernels only while in NVIDIA's paper 5x5 kernels are used the after the first three convolutional layers.
 Then I also extract more depth out of my convolutional layers and go up to 256 convolutional filters.

 The reason of using 3x3 filters is that in several Imagenet competition papers it is generally believed to produce better accuracy.
 With a higher filter depth and more neurons on the fully connected layers we have a higher capacity of extracting information.
-We might need this since our input images have more pixels than NVIDIA's (80x320 after cropping instead of 66x200), but probably we would be also good using the same architecture as NVIDIA's.
+We might need this since our input images have more pixels than NVIDIA's (80x320 after cropping instead of 66x200), but probably we would also achieve similar results using the same architecture as NVIDIA's.

+#### 3. Collecting Training Data

+Four laps were recorded with center lane driving and no recoveries.
+Of the four laps two were recorded on each track (one reverse lap on each track).

+In total the collected data amounted 21927 sample images coming from three cameras on the top of the car (center, left and right camera angles).

+While I tried to train a model on only track 1 and with help of data augmentation generalize well on to track 2 for now I have not been able to achieve this yet.
+This will be an interesting path to pursue in the future that  will require further experimentation and tweaking (and also other techniques for data augmentation).

 The sampled data was split into 80% training images and 20% test/validation set and then shuffled.

-#### 5. Data Augmentation
+#### 4. Data Augmentation

 To augment the data I used several techniques.